Irfanmqrb25/todo-be/README.md

 1. Make sure you have Node.js installed on your computer.

-2. Clone this repository into your local directory:
+2. Clone this repository into your local directory.